ahedzic/CLEval/README.md

 benchmarking/gnn_model.py
 benchmarking/get_heuristic.py

-The original WSLP models from utilized from the HeaRT paper by Tang et al can be found here: https://github.com/Juanhui28/HeaRT
+The original WSLP models from utilized from the HeaRT paper by Li et al can be found here: https://github.com/Juanhui28/HeaRT

 Please cite their work if utilizing them: